nd-crane/raite-data-collection/.github/ISSUE_TEMPLATE/red-team-template.md

   - [Member 2 Name] ([Member 2 Email])
 - GitHub repository:  [Please provide the link to your GitHub repository where your code is located, if applicable]

-#### Attack Strategy:
+#### Physical Attack Strategy:

-- Description: [Briefly describe your attack strategy, goals, and objectives.]
+- Description: [Briefly describe your physical attack strategy, goals, and objectives.]

 Example:
-- Description: Our attack strategy aims to exploit potential vulnerabilities in the Blue Team's image classification model's input preprocessing pipeline to inject adversarial examples.
+- Description: Our physical attack strategy focuses on exploiting the limitations of the recognition system by wearing patterned shirts that effectively make a person invisible to the system's detection.

-#### Procedures to Implement Attack:
+#### Procedures to Implement Physical Attack:

-- Steps: [Provide a step-by-step breakdown of the procedures you'll follow to implement the attack.]
+- Steps: [Provide a step-by-step breakdown of the procedures you'll follow to implement the physical attack.]

 Example:
 - Steps:
-  1. Identify potential weak points in the model's input pipeline.
-  2. Generate adversarial examples using techniques like FGSM.
-  3. Inject these adversarial examples into the testing data.
-  4. Monitor model performance and behavior.
+  1. Research and identify the recognition system's algorithms and weaknesses.
+  2. Design and create patterned shirts with intricate designs to disrupt the system's ability to detect people.
+  3. Wear the patterned shirts during test scenarios near the recognition system.
+  4. Document and analyze the system's performance in the presence of the patterned shirts.

 #### Costs and Time Investments:

-- Money Spent: [Approximately how much money was spent on tools, resources, or services to create your attack capability.]
+- Money Spent: [Approximately how much money was spent on materials, tools, or resources to create your physical attack capability.]

 Example:
-- Money Spent: $500 for GPU cloud resources and adversarial attack libraries.
+- Money Spent: $100 for fabric, printing, and shirt creation.

-- Time Spent: [Approximately how much time was spent creating your attack capability, in hours or days.]
+- Time Spent: [Approximately how much time was spent creating your physical attack capability, in hours or days.]

 Example:
-- Time Spent: 20 hours over the span of 5 days.
+- Time Spent: 15 hours over the span of 3 days.

 #### Additional Information:

-- [Provide any other relevant information, notes, or resources related to your attack strategy and implementation.]
+- [Provide any other relevant information, notes, or resources related to your physical attack strategy and implementation.]

 Example:
-- We leveraged existing adversarial attack libraries to expedite our testing process.
+- We conducted preliminary tests with different patterns and colors to optimize the invisibility effect.
-- Our attack strategy is focused on injecting perturbations into the image data to evade the model's classification.
+- The attack strategy leverages the limitations of the recognition system's visual processing.
-- Code and attack procedures can be found in our GitHub repository: [link to repository].

 #### Questions:

-- [List any questions or clarifications you need from the organizers or the Blue Team regarding your attack strategy and implementation.]
+- [List any questions or clarifications you need from the organizers or the Blue Team regarding your physical attack strategy and implementation.]

 Example:
-- Have there been any updates or defenses implemented to the model's input preprocessing since the event started?
-- Are there any constraints or specific aspects of the model we should be aware of before executing our attack?
+- Are there any specific environmental conditions or lighting situations that we should consider during our physical attack tests?

-#### Deadline:

-- [Insert deadline for the completion of this attack information gathering task.]